datawire/edgey-corp-nodejs/README.md

 echo $AMBASSADOR_SERVICE_IP
 ```

-Now install the EdgyCorp Web App into your cluster:
+Now install the EdgeyCorp Web App into your cluster:

 ```
-kubectl apply -f edgy-corp-web-app.yaml
+kubectl apply -f edgey-corp-web-app.yaml
 ```

 You can verify the Services and Pods have been installed correctly using the following commands: